grafana/agent/docs/sources/shared/flow/reference/components/local-file-arguments-text.md

 This detector requires a filesystem that supports events at the operating system level.
 Network-based filesystems like NFS or FUSE won't work.

 The component re-reads the watched file when a filesystem event is received.
-This happens for any filesystem event to the file, including a change of permissions.
+This re-read happens for any filesystem event related to the file, including a permissions change.

 `fsnotify` also polls for changes to the file with the configured `poll_frequency` as a fallback.

-`fsnotify` will stop receiving filesystem events if the watched file has been deleted, renamed, or moved.
+`fsnotify` stops receiving filesystem events if the watched file has been deleted, renamed, or moved.
-The subscription will be re-established on the next poll once the watched file exists again.
+The subscription is re-established on the next poll once the watched file exists again.

 #### poll

-The `poll` file change detector will cause the watched file to be re-read every `poll_frequency`, regardless of whether the file changed.
+The `poll` file change detector causes the watched file to be re-read every `poll_frequency`, regardless of whether the file changed.